2011 Super Outbreak: Vilonia, Arkansas

-The first tornado of the outbreak to cause more than one death was a long-tracked, high-end EF2 wedge tornado that struck the small town of Vilonia in Faulkner County, Arkansas, around 7:30 p.m.
+The first tornado of the outbreak to cause more than one death was this long-tracked, high-end EF2 wedge tornado that struck the small town of Vilonia in Faulkner County, Arkansas, around 7:30 p.m.
 CDT (00:30 UTC) on April 25.
 A tornado warning was issued for the area roughly 30 minutes prior to the tornado's arrival, and the relatively low loss of life was attributed to this lead time.
 A tornado emergency was declared at 7:24 p.m.
 CDT (00:24 UTC) for the city shortly before the tornado struck.
 Four people were killed in the town and many more were injured.
 The tornado touched down northwest of Ferndale in Pulaski County at 6:48 p.m.
 CDT (23:48 UTC), downing trees and transmission towers at EF1 intensity.
 It continued northeast of Natural Steps, severely damaging a small church and downing numerous trees, one of which landed on a house.
 The tornado continued to knock down trees as it passed near Roland, several of which landed on homes.
 The tornado reached EF2 strength as it crossed into Faulkner County and passed southeast of Mayflower, downing numerous trees and power lines and damaging homes and outbuildings.
 Past Mayflower, it continued towards Vilonia and struck a mobile home park, where numerous mobile homes were destroyed and the four fatalities occurred.
 Two of the fatalities occurred when a couple attempted to take shelter in a cargo container, which was thrown 150 yd and deposited near a pond.
 Several other people were injured in this area as well.
 The tornado maintained EF2 intensity as it moved directly through Vilonia, damaging numerous homes and businesses and flipping several semi-trucks.
 The American Red Cross indicated that approximately 34 site-built houses and 62 mobile homes were destroyed, 91 site-built homes and 41 mobile homes suffered major damage, 145 site-built houses and 43 mobile homes had minor damage, and 53 site-built houses and 38 mobile homes were affected in some other way in the Vilonia area.
 One of the mobile homes was picked up and flipped, and the home's two bathtubs were found over a hill about 40 yd away.
 The lone occupant of the mobile home sustained major injuries.
 After moving through Vilonia, the tornado weakened to EF1 strength as it moved into White County and passed west of El Paso, where trees were blown over onto houses (damaging several roofs), barns and outbuildings were destroyed, an RV and the trailer portion of a tractor-trailer were overturned, and hundreds of trees were downed.
 The tornado finally dissipated north of Joy at 7:59 p.m.
 CDT (00:59 UTC), after having travelled just over 51 mi.
 At its widest point, the tornado was 1.64 mi wide.
 Following the tornado, 85 members of the U.S. National Guard were deployed to assist in search and rescue, debris clearing, security and traffic control.